ckesurf/yale-web-053022/10-intro-to-orms/README.md

 ## Object Relational Mapper (ORM) Questions

 * What is an ORM?
-  - Object -
+  - Object - set of data and functions/all the logic to complete a task, an instance
-  - Relational -
+  - Relational - relationships between objects, many/many, one/many, relational databases
-  - Mapper -
+  - Mapper - Dora the explorer!, putting object somewhere else, transformation from one domain to another

 * How do the following SQL concepts translate to Ruby?
-  * table -
+  * table - class
-  * row -
+  * row - instance/object
-  * column -
+  * column - attribute, instance variable
-  * cell -
+  * cell - data stored in an instance variable

 * What is the advantage of using an ORM?
 What are some drawbacks?